ibm-cloud-docs/assistant/assistant-add.md

     - **Preview link**: Creates an IBM-branded public web page that you and your team can use to test your assistant.

-    These integrations are not added if you have private endpoints enabled for the service instance.
+    These integrations are added to assistants in service instances that are configured to use private endpoints.
+You might choose to disable these integrations to prevent data from being transferred over the public internet.
     {: note}

 1. Click **Create assistant**.